nicbou/homeserver/README.md

 * `GOOGLE_MAPS_API_KEY`: A Google Maps API key used to show a map on the timeline
 * `BACKEND_SECRET_KEY`: A unique, random, secret string used by Django.
 [Explanation](https://docs.djangoproject.com/en/3.1/ref/settings/#secret-key).
-* `DEFAULT_VIDEO_HEIGHT`: The default height for converted videos, in pixels.
-Defaults to 720.
 * `DIGITALOCEAN_TOKEN` (optional): DigitalOcean API token.
 Used for dynamic DNS.
 [Here's how you get that token](https://www.digitalocean.com/docs/apis-clis/api/create-personal-access-token/).
 If you leave it empty, dynamic DNS will stay disabled.
-* `MAX_VIDEO_BITRATE`: The maximum video bitrate allowed, in bits per second.
-Defaults to 2000000.
 * `TRANSMISSION_DATA_PATH`: Path to Transmission's data folder on your filesystem.
 Incomplete torrents and Transmission settings are stored there.
 * `TIMELINE_DATA_PATH`: Path to the files that appear on the timeline
 * `MOVIE_LIBRARY_PATH`: Path to the movie library on your filesystem.
 Movies, subtitles and covers are stored there.